marespadafor/replication_gambling/README.md

 - The files `01_estimates_main.do` to `02_estimates_logdist.do` has the code to reproduce results in each figure in the manuscript.
 - The file `06_code_for_PanelMatchdata.do` has the code to reproduce results using the Callaway and Sant Anna (2020) estimator for staggered difference-in-differences designs, which is reeported in Fig.4 and then in Fig S14-15 in the Supplementari Information Document.
+- The file `03_estimates_placebo_number_student.do` has the code to reproduce results using a placebo outcome: number of students.

 The following files creates additional results under alternative specifications and alternative outcomes as reported in the online Supplementary Material document:

-- The file `08_SI.do` has the code to reproduce:
+- The file `08_SI.do` has the code to reproduce all tables presented in the SI:
   - All summary statistics (Tables S2-3), Average effect and time-placebos (Tables S5-9)
-  - The code to reproduce Tables S.10-S.14.
-  - The code to reproduce the results in Tables S15-S17.
-  - The code to reproduce results in Table S18-S19
+  - The likelihood of school being treated by type of schoool (Table S4)
+  - Replication of main results using logdistance (Table S10)
+  - Results from robutsness checks for compositonal change using number of students (Tables S11-S14) and rent prices (Tables S15-17)
+  - Restuls from placebo test using Starbacks (Table S18)
+  - Results using a different treatment definition, <200m (Table S19)

 ### Figure & tables list